SAP-archive/teched2020-ANA363/exercises/ex2/README.md

 ### Step 9

 As we did in the embedded wrangling case, let’s start with a tour of the smart wrangler.
-As in the embedded case.
+*As in the embedded case.
 If your dataset is larger than 2000 rows, you will see a popup, informing you how big your dataset is and that the first 2000 rows have been sampled in the wrangler.
-The wrangler samples large datasets for the sake of interactive responsiveness.Again, the Dataset Overview in the Details pane replaces the card view from the classic wrangler.
-It lists the columns and groups measures and dimensions.
+The wrangler samples large datasets for the sake of interactive responsiveness.

+*Again, the Dataset Overview in the Details pane replaces the card view from the classic wrangler.

+*It lists the columns and groups measures and dimensions.
 Your data occupies the spreadsheet.
-In the Actions group of the toolbar, you have the menu options specific to wrangling.Because you are working with a public dataset, the Data/Story toggle is missing.
+In the Actions group of the toolbar, you have the menu options specific to wrangling.

+*Because you are working with a public dataset, the Data/Story toggle is missing.

 ![][image-9]
 ### Step 10